Not to be missed in Puglia

 Valle d’Itria, also called “Trulli valley”, is an extended valley with a unique fairytale landscape composed by cylindrical peasant houses with beehive roofs known as Trulli.
 Step back in time and experience living in a traditional trullo house with a private pool set in the peaceful Puglia countryside.

-Top 5 beaches
+Top 5 beaches in Puglia

 Choosing from the myriad of marvelous beaches of Puglia, here is our Top 5 most amazing beaches of Puglia, selected for their exceptional beauty, from south to north of Puglia: